Chapter 25 BWV 26 Ach wie flüchtig ach wie nichtig

 The fantasia is dominated by the flute, oboes, strings and continuo all with semi-quaver scales swirling and rushing up and down.

 The choral writing is starkly different.
 The sopranos, reinforced with a horn, sing the chorale melody in long notes as expected whilst beneath them, the three remaining voices punch out the chords.
 There is, somewhat unusually, a minimum of rhythmic variety in their parts; they sing in a series of stressed quavers evincing a feeling of primeval power and solidarity.
 The mists may disperse in the wake of the wind and the librettist′s metaphor is one of our corporeal lives having similar vacuity and impermanence.
 But the eternal soul remains intact, buffeted though it may be.
 The choir stands firmly for the eternal core of continuing existence which true faith ensures.

 The three-note 'joy' motive is also a feature of the instrumental accompaniment but in this context it has more the feeling of macabre absurdity.
 The choral writing reflects the final line of the closing chorale----he who fears God shall remain forever.
 An eternity of sorrow is God's will and it is to be feared; but there is, nevertheless, an alternative upon which Bach places full emphasis.

-No one could possibly be depressed by the forceful, driving energy of this movement, which seems to reveal so much of Bach the man as well as Bach the (perhaps slightly skeptical) Lutheran.
+No one could possibly be depressed by the forceful, driving energy of this movement, which seems to reveal something of Bach the man as well as Bach the (perhaps slightly sceptical) Lutheran.
 Similarly forceful fantasias in this key may be found in Cs 178, 33 and 111.

 If any doubts about Bach's stance towards this text remain, the second movement dismisses them instantly.
 It is interesting that there is no recitative at this point.
 Clearly Bach intends to sustain the feelings of energy and positivity for as long as possible; hence this ebullient major key setting.